williamgilpin/howto/howto_github.md

 + I also removed the file `~/..git-credentials`
 + Other useful information about storing PAT [here](https://askubuntu.com/questions/773455/what-is-the-correct-way-to-use-git-with-gnome-keyring-and-https-repos/959662#959662) and [here](https://stackoverflow.com/questions/46645843/where-to-store-the-personal-access-token-from-github)

-## Deprecated: connecting a new computer to GitHub using password authentication

-(Old) To use traditional authentication, in Terminal,

-    git config --global user.name github_username
-    git config --global user.email my_email@email.com
-    git config --global core.editor emacs

-The last line sets the default editor to emacs.
-The first time you push changes to remote, you will be prompted for your password.
-This will be saved for future use

-If you are still repeatedly prompted for your account credentials, use

-    git config credential.helper store

-Note that running the above will cause an unhashed copy of your GitHub password to be stored locally.

 ### Transfer repo to an organization

 Transfer as normal using the "Settings tab"